malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 To complete the circle, as it were, I wish to briefly mention how the same might occur for the rational system.
 However I have not studied this at length and so this is just a conjecture.
 The rational system must surely also need to _learn_ to perform its duties.
 I have suggested above one such learning in the form of strategies, but there may be more.
 Thus the rational system is likely prone to gross errors in its early development during early childhood.
 Furthermore, as a far more complex system than for habitual control, it is likely that the rational system takes longer to develop.
 I suspect that the rational system may be "held to account" by three factors: i) the innate system, which prevents the rational system from sending the individual outside of a safe operating range, ii) the habitual system, that may develop earlier than the rational system, and iii) developmental processes, that only let the rational system take control once it is ready to do so.

+# IV.3 Habitual and Rational Meta-management
+In comparing innate, habitual, and rational behavioural control we see that the innate system primarily provides a bootstrapping role for the more advanced systems of habitual and rational control, and we see that habitual and rational control are combined in ways that strike a balance between their relative strengths.
+Habitual systems are slow to adapt, but efficient to execute.
+Rational systems are fast to adapt, but complex and slow to execute.
+Independent habitual systems seem to be distributed throughout the human brain, as multiple habitually controlled behaviours can be executed simultaneously, eg: talking while driving.
+In contrast, there appears to be only one rational system, which can only operate against one task at a time.
+Clearly there is an advantage to combining them wherever possible.

+Further to that, we have seen that there is evidence that habitual processes may play a role in rational control.
+This fits well with the prevalence of debates about whether apparently rational behaviour is actually executed by habitual first-order processes.
+Perhaps rational behaviour _always_ involves significant habitual control.

+What about for meta-management?

+I have made the claim earlier that rational behaviour is not the same thing as second-order or meta-cognitive behaviour.
+I now make the claim that meta-management, the low-level architectural aspect of meta-cognition, is itself a combination of habitual and rational control mechanisms and that these systems develop in conjunction with each other in the same way as they do for first-order control.

+Rational mechanisms of meta-management would leverage all of the modelling and deliberative capabilities discussed above, but operate at a higher-order meta-cognitive level.
+Some examples might include:
+* **Higher-level modelling of reinforcement feedback.** For example, reinforcement learning struggles where reinforcement is sparse.
+By observing and developing explicit causal models of the world, including eventual reinforcements, the individual can infer whether a given action just taken is likely to be a step towards or away from a desired future reinforcement.
+Thus the individual can generate their own reinforcement feedback for individual actions, filling in the gaps as it where between the sparse rewards provided by the environment.
+* **Behaviour modelling.** Developing higher-order models of first-order habitual and rational behaviours, including tracking of abilities (in other words, effectiveness) against different problem domains.
+* **First-order strategy selection.** Through deliberative processes involving the above models, the meta-management process may help to select the strategy used within first-order rational deliberation.

+As discussed earlier, rational processes are computationally expensive.
+To make matters worse, as rational processes seem to be executed in a serial fashion, if an individual is carrying out rational meta-cognitive thought, they are preventing themselves from carrying out rational first-order control.
+An example of this is when we are doing something that needs constant attention but we become distracted.
+Our default mode network (DMN), which may be a form of meta-management, takes over our rational processes, leaving our primary task under solely habitual control.

+Thus ideally even meta-management would be done through habitual processes wherever possible.
+This is entirely plausible.
+Habitual control of meta-management would occur for meta-management tasks that have been sufficiently repeated that they can become automatized.
+Some examples might include:
+* Generation of frequent feedback, learned from regular use of higher-order models.
+* First-order rational strategy selection, learned from repeated similar decisions
+* Error detection: detecting when habitual first-order control behaviour has resulted in unexpected outcomes that require rational systems to take over in order to correct the situation
+* Learned meta-learning behaviours - for example, as observed by others as an individual's position on the sliding scale of _learning mindset_ to _fixed mindset_.

+Before I wrap up the discussion of habitual and rational control, I need to be up front about an issue that is emerging with my description of meta-management.
+The distinction between first-order control and meta-management is getting blurry.
+At first I claimed that meta-management is something entirely different from first-order control.
+Then I claimed that rather than being independent, meta-management processing may be performed by the same underlying system that performs first-order processing.
+I have now elaborated on that by claiming that meta-management makes the same distinction between habitual and rational control.
+So is meta-management really distinct from first-order control?
+In order to answer that, we need to look at the details of the representations used and of how they are processed.
+And in order to do that, I need to first introduce the concept of _semiotics_.

 # IV.5 Semiotics
 The claim so far is that the meta-management feedback loop generates a (high-level, and filtered) representation of the state of the goings on within the brain.
 That representation is then available for processing, which may produce some computational actions as part of meta-management.
 Assuming an inline meta-management architecture, a logical extension is that the outcome of that meta-management processing result in]s new state that is subsequently captured by the meta-management feedback loop and fed back as a new representation.